-Fisher Investments UK offers personalised portfolio management services provided by Fisher Investments to high net worth individuals in the UK.
+Fisher Investments UK offers personalised portfolio management services provided by Fisher Investments to clients in the UK.
 Fisher Investments UK has no involvement in investment banking activities, an area often presenting numerous conflicts of interest.
 Fisher Investments' investment professionals provide a wide range of wealth management strategies for individuals and institutions.

 Fisher Investments is continually committed to developing new technologies to understand capital markets and has pioneered numerous financial innovations over the past 20+ years.
 At the core of Fisher’s principles are fundamental beliefs in capitalism, how free capital markets function, and that capital markets are relatively efficient discounters of all widely known information.
 To add value through active management, one must identify information not commonly known or interpret widely-known information differently (and correctly) from other market participants.